dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 asking them to write the code from scratch. [^1]

-1 hour later, something miracolous happened that I never would have expect.
+1 hour later, something miraculous happened that I never would have expect.

 But let me tell you the full story.